List of Crusades: Later Crusades (1291–1699)

-Crusades to Recover Constantinople.
 Crusades to Recover Constantinople (1453–1460).
 New crusades called for after the loss of Constantinople to the Ottomans in 1453.
-Includes the Crusade of Nicholas V (later, Callixtus III) and the unrealizeded Crusade of Pius II.
+Includes the Crusade of Nicholas V (later, Callixtus III) and the unrealized Crusade of Pius II.

-Crusade of Nicholas V. The Crusade of Nicholas V (1455–1456).
+Crusade of Nicholas V (1455–1456).
 After the fall of Constantinople to the Ottomans in 1453, pope Nicholas V planned a small crusade to recapture the city, reconfirmed by Callixtus III after Nicholas' death.
 Only John Hunyadi responded, defeating the Turks at Belgrade in 1456 before his untimely death.
 See Crusade of St. John of Capistrano (1456).

-Genoese Crusade to defend Chios.
-The Genoese Crusade to defend Chios (1455–1457) began after Mehmed II declared war on Chios and Rhodes, and a Genoese fleet was dispatched to defend the island.
+Genoese Crusade to defend Chios (1455–1457).
+This began after Mehmed II declared war on Chios and Rhodes, and a Genoese fleet was dispatched to defend the island.

-Crusade of St. John of Capistrano.
-The Crusade of St. John of Capistrano (1456), also known as the Siege of Belgrade of 1456, began after the fall of Constantinople in 1453 when Mehmet II set his sights on the Kingdom of Hungary.
+Crusade of St. John of Capistrano (1456).
+Also known as the Siege of Belgrade of 1456, began after the fall of Constantinople in 1453 when Mehmet II set his sights on the Kingdom of Hungary.
 The Ottoman forces were defeated by an army led by Catholic priest John of Capistrano and John Hunyadi.
 Crusade of Nicholas V (1455–1456).

-Occupation of Sporades.
-The Occupation of Sporades (1457).
+Occupation of Sporades (1457).
 Occupation of the northern Sporades islands by papal galleys.

-Siege of Rhodes.
-The Siege of Rhodes (1480).
-In 1480, an Ottoman fleet unsuccessfully began the siege of Rhodes.
+Siege of Rhodes (1480).
+In 1480, an Ottoman fleet unsuccessfully began the Siege of Rhodes.
 The Ottoman army under the command of Mesih Pasha was defeated by the Knights Hospitaller garrison led by Pierre d'Aubusson.
 Gulielmus Caoursin, vice-chancellor of the Hospitaller, was also an eye-witness to the siege.

-The Anti-Turkish Crusade.
-The Anti-Turkish Crusade (1480–1481) was a crusade of pope Sixtus IV against Mehmet II to protect southern Italy.
+Anti-Turkish Crusade (1480–1481).
+A crusade of pope Sixtus IV against Mehmet II to protect southern Italy.
 Primarily consisted of the Crusade of Otranto.